 In automotive design, the clay model is the starting point for the creation of most surfaces.
 Whether you start with a clay model of a automotive design study, or you want to refine an existing product, a point cloud created by a 3D scanner is the basis of the geometry you need.
 ICEM Surf lets you process scan data, and create and visualise surfaces directly from a point cloud very quickly.

 ICEM Surf Scan Modelling

-Whenever time-Iines are tight, ICEM Surf Quick Surfacing relieves some of the pressure by enabling you to create surfaces from point clouds, curves or facet data very quickly.
-User-defined sections and/or curves, together with a facet model, form the basis of the initial quick surface creation.
-Surfaces generated automatically by Quick Surfacing can be used downstream with software packages that can‘t support facets or don’t need Class-A finished surfaces (e.g. CFD, tooling or packaging analysis, etc).
-More interactive techniques can also produce near Class A quality very quickly, and standard ICEM Surf functions can then be utilised for surface finishing, as required.
+An add-on module to ICEM Surf Professional, ICEM Surf Quick Surfacing is very useful when users need to create surfaces, very quickly, from point clouds, curves or facet data.
+User defined sections and/or curves, together with a facet model are used to initial quick surface creation.
+Surfaces generated automatically by Quick Surfacing can be used downstream with software packages that cannot support facets or do not need Class-A finished surfaces (for example, computational fluid dynamics (CFD), tooling or packaging analysis, and the like).
+More interactive techniques can also produce near Class-A quality very quickly, which can be finished with standard ICEM Surf methods if necessary.